What Is Aerospace? Aerospace Industry & Engineering.

 - Ball Aerospace

-Research and development – Aerospace research engineers evaluate designs to ensure products meet engineering principles.
-These teams assess proposals and determine whether or not they will be technically and financially feasible while prioritizing safety and setting quality standards to build by.
+Aerospace research engineers evaluate designs to ensure products meet engineering principles.
+These teams assess proposals and determine whether or not they will be technically and financially feasible while prioritizing safety and setting quality standards by which to build.
 Research and development teams also inspect damaged or malfunctioning products to identify the sources of problems and develop solutions.

 Aerospace Engineer Salary

 Aerospace engineers most often possess a bachelor’s degree in an engineering or science field related to aerospace.
-According to the United States Bureau of Labor, the 2019 median pay for an aerospace engineer is $116,500 per year, or $56.01 per hour.
-The workforce contains approximately 66,400 jobs and has a job outlook of growing 3% through 2029.
+According to the U.S. Bureau of Labor Statistics, the 2021 median pay for an aerospace engineer is $116,500 per year.
+Aerospace employment is expected to grow by 6 percent through 2031.